Tyke Tolbert

-Tyke Tolbert (born September 15, 1967) is an American football coach and former player who is the wide receivers coach for the Tennessee Titans of the National Football League (NFL).
+Tyke Tolbert (born September 15, 1967) is an American football coach and former player who is the wide receivers coach for the Miami Dolphins of the National Football League (NFL).
 Tolbert previously served as wide receivers coach for the Arizona Cardinals, Buffalo Bills, Carolina Panthers, Denver Broncos, and New York Giants.

 College playing career

 Tyke attended Louisiana State University (LSU), where he played wide receiver for the LSU Tigers football team.

 Coaching career

 College coaching

 Tolbert started his coaching career as a graduate assistant at LSU in the spring of 1994 before transferring to Northeast Louisiana to also work as a graduate assistant in the fall.
 He would go on to coach wide receivers at Ohio in the spring of 1995, before once again returning in the fall to Northeast Louisiana, where he assisted in coaching the team’s tight ends for three seasons.

 He would then go on to coach tight ends at Auburn in the 1998 season.
 Tyke would spend the next three years (1999-2001) as the wide receivers coach/recruiting coordinator at Louisiana-Lafayette, followed by a year serving as a tight ends coach/recruiting coordinator at Florida in 2002, before making the jump to the NFL the following season.